 We'll collect your information when you open an online account, register with us via our Customer Care Team, or play our games for example.
-This information can include your name, date of birth, username and password, answers to security questions, bank account, debit card, driving licence and contact details, together with details about your playing behaviour and transaction and game history relating to playing of lottery games.
+If you buy National Lottery games using Pingit, you agree to Barclays providing us with information about you in line with the Barclays Pingit Terms and Conditions you have accepted.
+The information can include your name, date of birth, username and password, answers to security questions, bank account, debit card, driving licence and contact details, together with details about your playing behaviour and transaction/game history relating to your playing of lottery games, and any information you send us via the website feedback function.
 Not all of this information is mandatory.

 How we use your information

 The information we collect means that we can:

 - set up and run your account to play games online and/or by Direct Debit,

 - provide lottery services and games,

 - notify you if you win, about changes or information relating to your account, or changes to our services,

 - check you are entitled to use your debit card, if you have provided one, and

 - ensure the website is optimised to enable the best experience for you while playing our games.

 It also means, in certain circumstances and presuming that you have consented, that we can ask your views on the services we offer and to enhance market research and promote our games and services.
 We also want our communications to be relevant to you so we'll use your information to personalise marketing or other notifications.